 On our web site you can find teachings on many spiritual topics, available as audio downloads, as well as various written articles.
 We also publish books, videos, a newsletter, and a journal.

-If you wish to develop a spiritual practice, the Center offers a distance studies course,local foundation studies course, a practitioner group, and silent meditation retreats.
+If you wish to develop a spiritual practice, the Center offers a distance studies course, a foundation studies course, practitioners groups, and silent meditation retreats.
 If you are interested in making a serious commitment to spiritual practice with us, you can learn how to join and become involved.

 As adopted on Sept.
 19, 1988, the CSS articles of incorporation state as follows: